cose-wg/COSE-JAVA/README.md

 The project is implemented using Bouncy Castle for the crypto libraries and uses the PeterO CBOR library for its CBOR implementation.

 There is a partial implementation of EdDSA using the library found at et.i2p.crypto which can be installed as a Cryptographic Provider.
-While this is expected to be released soon, it is currently only avaible on the EdDSA branch.
+While this is expected to be released soon, it is currently only available on the EdDSA branch.

 ## How to Install